lamberta/devkit-doc/api/utilities.md

 3. `args {...*}`
 4. Return: `{function}`

-Binds the first parameter as `this` in the callback function.
+Binds the first parameter as the `this` object in the callback function.
 Additional arguments are curried to the given function.

 ~~~